yashchinchole/Movie-Review/README.md

 ## Live Demo

-You can play the Simon Game online by visiting the following link:
+You can experience the live demo by visiting the following link:
 [Movie Review](https://yashchinchole.github.io/Movie-Review/)

 ## Technologies Used